La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 jinga
 : … wins

-In this case the victory was unprobable, I'm surprised and happy at the same time.
+In this case, the victory was improbable, so I'm surprised and happy at the same time.

 Interjections (unlike scalar particles and interjection suffixes) don't modify each other: